thuml/Large-Time-Series-Model/README.md

 ## Zero-Shot Forecasting
 We provide the checkpoint to make predictions without training samples.
-See our [HuggingFace Repo](https://huggingface.co/thuml/timer-base-84m) for the detialed information and usage.
+See our [HuggingFace Repo](https://huggingface.co/thuml/timer-base-84m) for the detailed information and usage.

 > Example